Quantum spin Hall effect protected by spin U(1) quasisymmetry

-Generically, quantized SHC is be calculated by $\sigma_{xy}^{S}=C_{S}\frac{e}{2\pi}$ \cite{Haldane2006}, where the spin Chern number $C_{S}$, defined by the difference between the Chern numbers of spin-up and spin-down channels, serves as a topological invariant \cite{Haldane2006,SCN_robust,Sheng_PRL2011}.
-However, it is notable that the ‘spin’ in $C_{S}$ is uniquely defined for each wavevector $\bm{k}$ in the Brillouin zone if spin-mixing interactions exist.
+Generically, quantized SHC, a hallmark of the QSH phase, is calculated by $\sigma_{xy}^{S}=C_{S}(\frac{e}{2\pi})$ \cite{Haldane2006}, where the spin Chern number $C_{S}$, defined by the difference between the Chern numbers of spin-up and spin-down channels, serves as a topological invariant \cite{Haldane2006,SCN_robust,Sheng_PRL2011}.
+However, it is notable that the ``spin'' in $C_{S}$ is uniquely defined for each wavevector $\bm{k}$ in the Brillouin zone if spin-mixing interactions exist.
 When considering the collective behavior of all the $\bm{k}$ points, e.g., SHC, the real spin is no longer a good quantum number \cite{Z2_2005,Haldane2005,Haldane2006,SCN_robust,Sheng_PRL2011}.
-Therefore, only when the real-spin-component $S_{z}$ is preserved, corresponding to a $U$(1) spin rotation symmetry, SHC becomes exactly quantized \cite{Z2_2005,Haldane2005,Haldane2006,wenxg}.
-In realistic materials, however, this condition cannot be met due to intrinsic spin-orbit coupling (SOC) and orbital hybridization.
-This leads to a crucial question: how can the near-quantized SHC plateau emerging from the bulk gap of a 2D material, which can be a compromised definition of QSH effect, be protected and understood by symmetry?
+Therefore, from an intrinsic perspective, SHC becomes exactly quantized only when the real-spin-component $S_{z}$ is preserved, corresponding to a U(1) spin rotation symmetry \cite{Z2_2005,Haldane2005,Haldane2006,wenxg}.
+This leads to a crucial question that cannot be addressed by the topological invariants $Z_{2}$ and $C_{S}$: how can the near-quantized SHC plateau emerging from the bulk gap of a 2D material, which can be a compromised definition of QSH effect, be protected and understood by symmetry?
 Several studies have sought to unravel the factors influencing QSH effect.
 For instance, Rashba SOC has been demonstrated to be destructive to QSH effect, arising from the breakdown of in-plane mirror symmetry \cite{Z2_2005,QSH_gra,Haldane2005}.
 Moreover, high in-plane symmetry has been suggested to enhance the potential for near-quantization feature via comparisons among QSH insulators with hexagonal, square, and rectangular lattices \cite{SHC_prb2019}.
 Furthermore, the dependence of SHC values on the spin axis has also been investigated \cite{WTe2_prx,WTe2_canted,WTe2_nl}.
-Yet, an effective symmetry indicator for QSH effect remains elusive.
+Yet, an effective symmetry indicator for the QSH effects in realistic materials remains elusive.